-For Economy (Standard) bookings, you’ll see “Add-on starting at” a given price, as these are determined by the market forces at the time of requesting an upgrade.
+For Economy (Standard) bookings, you’ll see “Add-on starting at” a given price, as these are determined by market forces at the time of requesting an upgrade.

-As you can see in the charts, there’s a distinction between the number of eUpgrades required for an underlying cash ticket and an underlying Aeroplan reward.
+In the charts, there’s a distinction between the number of eUpgrades required for an underlying cash ticket and an underlying Aeroplan reward.
 By and large, the eUpgrade chart for Aeroplan rewards is priced equal to or higher than for cash rewards.

 Your Aeroplan Elite Status has no bearing on the number of eUpgrades required for a flight.
 A Super Elite and a 25K member will use the same number of eUpgrades if booked in the same fare class on the same route.